 Not considering the time spent off the ship

 A typical miscalculation I’ve made with drinks packages is forgetting days ashore.
 I’ve discovered that they are most cost-effective when I spend several days at sea or stay on board during port days.
 So, if you plan on disembarking at every port of call, you are less likely to use the drink package, making it less worthwhile.
+This is one of the strongest reasons not to buy the drink package on your next cruise.

 Remember: Beverage packages generally don’t cover drinks bought on shore excursions.